ilo21/fpExplorer/README.md

 <br><br>
 ![Flow](https://user-images.githubusercontent.com/87764674/174672419-8a7a6296-88f5-40da-a291-fd0218cd0c15.png)
 <br>
+## Optional Peri Event Video Extraction
+In order to be able to preview the recorded signal around our events together with the recorded videos, we developed a small additional application: [fpVideoExplorer](https://github.com/ilo21/fpExplorer/tree/main/fpVideoExplorer_src).
 ## Installation
 - Windows application: <br>
 The installation file for the desktop application is available [here](https://github.com/ilo21/fpExplorer/releases).
 Download the fpExplorer.Installer.exe file and run it.